AdobeDocs/campaign-web.en/help/v8/email/edit-content.md

     >[!NOTE]
     >
-    >To further improve the recipient's experience, you can add a person's name, for example, "Eve from Luma."
+    >To further improve the recipient's experience, you can add a person's name, for example, "Eve from Luma".

 1. The **[!UICONTROL From email]** address field is also defined in the email template.
 Make sure the address domain matches the subdomain that you delegated to Adobe.